wellcomecollection/docs/rfcs/052-concepts-pipeline/README.md

 process the whole set in a reasonable time.
 Therefore, no consideration is given in this RFC to the method of processing updates, instead of full dumps.

-Other datasets may publish a stream of updates (e.g. Wikidata) or periodic deltas.
+Large datasets may publish a stream of updates (e.g. Wikidata) or periodic deltas.
 Where a dataset is very large, it would be beneficial to process the full set once, then process only the updates in subsequent runs.

 ### Destructive changes